Gerg/envoy_http2_tls_no_alpn/README.md

 1. Because it shares the TCP connection from the Upgrade request, it re-uses the same TCP connection
 1. It no longer depends on ALPN to use HTTP/2 for the second connection

+### Sneaky Client

+Attempts to get a HTTP client to use the steps described above.

+### Sneaky Reverse Proxy

+Attempts to use `httputil.ReveseProxy` to serve HTTP/2 traffic and use the steps above to communicate with the backend via the Envoy proxy.

 ## Installation

 1. Install Envoy: https://www.envoyproxy.io/docs/envoy/latest/start/install#install